A lot or a little?

 What parents need to know

-Parents need to know that this cartoon series for young children is filled with positive messages about kindness, respect for others, honesty, and responsibility.
+Parents need to know that Dive Olly Dive for young children is filled with positive messages about kindness, respect for others, honesty, and responsibility.
 Preschoolers will easily relate to the troubles that Olly and his friends face, and they'll benefit from seeing how communication helps the group resolve problems and improve their social behavior.
 In some scenes, predatory sea creatures like sharp-toothed barracudas chase the little subs, but overall the tone is light and shouldn't frighten youngsters.

 What's the story?